intel/llvm/sycl/doc/Assert.md

 described in
 [extension](extensions/Assert/SYCL_INTEL_ASSERT.asciidoc).
-Even though multiple failures of the same or different assertions can happen in multiple workitems, implementation is required to deliver only one.
+Even though multiple failures of the same or different assertions can happen in multiple workitems, implementation is required to deliver at least one assertion.
 The assertion failure message is printed to `stderr` by DPCPP Runtime.

 When multiple kernels are enqueued and more than one fail at assertion, at least single assertion should be reported.